JCMexplains/writing-for-success-2023/textbook.md

 need to elevate your writing style and use more formal language.
 But if your audience is in high school, you probably want a more relaxed style.

-**Prior knowledge.** This refers to what the audience already knows about your topic.
+**Prior knowledge**.
+This refers to what the audience already knows about your topic.
 Although you cannot peer inside the brains of your readers to discover their knowledge, you can make reasonable assumptions.